pimlie/nuxt-optout/README.md

 Bugs exists, also in Nuxt.js.
 Although every bug can be fixed, that could still mean that telemetry have been sent in the mean time.

-This package could be used in cases were that is a concern
+This package could be used (and should only be used) in cases were that is a concern

 ## How does this package work?